open-component-model/ocm/pkg/config/README.md

 ## Generic Configuration

-The configuration context provides an own configuration object (in su package `config`), that can be used to aggregate any kind of configuration object, that is serializable.
+The configuration context provides an own configuration object for configuring the configuration context (in sub package
+`config`), that can be used to aggregate any kind of configuration object, that is serializable.